-Chapter 5 Demographics Demographics Population The estimated year-round population of Kennebunkport is 3,582.1 Between 2000 and 2010 the town's population fell from 3,720 to 3,374.2 In Kennebunkport, the average town-wide population density is approximately 180 people per mile, or 17 people per acre.
+Chapter 5 Demographics KENNEBUNKPORT COMPREHENSIVE PLAN 2030 Volume 2 May 2022 Demographics Population The year-round population of Kennebunkport is 3,629.1 The 2020 population is approximately 4.5% greater than that of 2010, but slightly lower than the 3,720 people who lived in Kennebunkport in 2000.2 In Kennebunkport, the average town-wide population density is approximately 180 people per mile, or 0.28 people per acre.
 The average population density in York County is 205 people per square mile, although this number varies widely across and within communities.
 As shown in Figure 5-1, darker areas, including the Goose Rocks, Cape Porpoise, and Dock Square vicinities are areas with a greater density of homes than lighter areas.
 This map was developed using E-911 address records located on residential lots as a proxy for population density.

 Figure 5-1 Residential addresses per acre.
 E-911 address data provides an alternative way to show residential density in different areas of the community for a town like Kennebunkport, which falls entirely within a single census tract.
 (Data source: ME GIS E-911, Assessing Department) Seasonal Population The town's seasonal population is estimated at over 12,000.3 As noted in the 2012 Comprehensive Plan, one factor contributing to slower population growth rate in Kennebunkport is the conversion of year-round homes to seasonal or rental homes.
 This trend has contributed to the lack of year-round and affordable housing within the community and composition of the town's population.
-According to Assessing Department records, 53% of the owners of parcels classified as residential have a permanent mailing address that is located outside of Kennebunkport, indicating a high rate of seasonal or rental homes.
+According to Assessing Department records, 51% of the owners of parcels classified as residential have a permanent mailing address that is located outside of Kennebunkport, indicating a high rate of seasonal or rental homes.
 Figure 5-2 shows the location of residences with an owner mailing address of Kennebunkport or another town.
 As evident in this figure, a majority of seasonal or rental homes are located in coastal areas, while very few are located in the rural areas on the north side of town.
 While summer residents and tourists contribute to the vibrancy of Dock Square and the viability of its retail and restaurant industries, the high rate of off-season vacancies in coastal neighborhoods throughout town may detract from the vitality and character of neighborhoods.
 Estimated Seasonal Population Using Sewer Flow Data In 2012, the Town estimated that the average summer population on Town sewer was approximately 10,000.
 This figure was based on wastewater flow for one month in winter and one month in summer and the number of households and estimated number of residents on sewer.
 In February 2020, a 5-year average daily winter flow and a 5-year average summer flow were estimated using monthly wastewater flow data provided by Public Works.
 The approach used in 2012 was replicated using these updated averages.
 The result was an estimated summer population on sewer of 6,000.